 We see this truth in another text, Romans 7:2&3.
 Notice it says that if a woman be married to another man while her husband lives, she shall be called an adulteress.
 Again, is it the vow, covenant, or document that the Scripture is referring to?
 Not at all.
 I think we all know how adultery is committed.
 It is a sexually intimate engagement that is illegitimate and defiled.
 Notice that the act of adultery in this text, like in Jesus’ statements, is considered marriage and not just adultery.
 Once the marriage occurs, it is never undone, except for death of one of the spouses only within a legitimate marriage.

 Why...?
-Putting them away will not be the cause of adultery for either spouse - the unfaithful spouse is already defiled and has put asunder the Biblical marriage, setting you free to remarry.
+Putting them away will not be the cause of adultery for either spouse - the unfaithful spouse is already defiled and has made the Biblical marriage illegitimate, setting you free to remarry.
 They will always be defiled and married to you, but you will still be undefiled and no longer married to them.

 And as I have already made very clear in other places, the putting away spouse having knowledge of their fornication must put them away to keep their self from being defiled right along with them, because they are illegitimately connected sexually to someone or something else.
 To stay pure for remarriage, they must avoid sexually the unfaithful spouse and put them away.